spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenDocs/1-create-codegen-unit.md

 > A `CodeWriter` is the class used to access the ergonomic API for writing code generators.

-There are two key ways to add job targets to a codegen job:
+There are two ways to add job targets to a codegen job:

 * Adding a single job target.
 * Adding multiple job targets that operate on the same input.